Sparse and geometry-aware generalisation of the mutual information for joint discriminative clustering and feature selection: The Sparse GEMINI

 or other cluster distributions (one-vs-one):

-The novelty of GEMINI is to consider different types of distances $D$ between distributions with a special focus on the maximum mean discrepancy (MMD)~\cite{gretton_kernel_2012} or the Wasserstein distance~\cite{peyre_computational_2019}.
-The former corresponds to the distance between the expectations of the respective distributions projected into a Hilbert space and the second is an optimal transport distance describing the minimum of energy necessary to reshape one distribution as the other.
+The novelty of GEMINI is to consider different types of distances $D$ between distributions with a special focus on the maximum mean discrepancy (MMD, \citealp{gretton_kernel_2012}) or the Wasserstein distance~\citep{peyre_computational_2019} compared to former discriminative approaches using the standard mutual information~\citep{bridle_unsupervised_1992, krause_discriminative_2010} which require regularisation to learn.
+The former corresponds to the distance between the expectations of the respective distributions projected into a Hilbert space and the latter is an optimal transport distance describing the minimum of energy necessary to reshape one distribution as the other.
 Both of them incorporate geometrical information on the data respectively through a kernel $\kappa$ or a distance $\delta$ in the data space.
-Thus, any neural network that is trainable through cross-entropy loss can be switched to unsupervised learning at the cost of choosing a metric or kernel in the data space.
+Any neural network that is trainable through cross-entropy loss can be switched to unsupervised learning at the cost of choosing a metric or kernel in the data space.
+While we cannot compute the true GEMINI values, we can estimate them using Bayes theorem to get an expression depending only on the predictions of the model.
+For instance, the Wasserstein GEMINI can be estimated using importance weights to estimate the densities of each cluster distribution.
+The MMD can be computed with sums of kernel terms weighted by the predictions of the model~\citep[Table 1]{ohl_generalised_2023}.
+GEMINI can therefore train any discriminative model of the form $p_\theta(y|\vec{x})$ as long as the distance $D$ can be evaluated using only the model's outputs.
+Thus, the written GEMINI objective becomes for a batch of size $N$:

+where $f_D$ is a function depending on the chosen distance.
+For instance, if $D$ is the KL distance, we can show that:

+All GEMINIs from~\citet{ohl_generalised_2022} are available in the GemClus package that we will present in Section~\ref{sec:package}.